gluware/gluware-rest-api-demo/README.md

 Python modules that must be available are: requests, urllib3, and Menu

-To install these modules run pip in your environment Ex. pip install requests pip install urllib3 pip install Menu
+To install these modules run pip in your environment:

+pip install requests

+pip install urllib3

+pip install Menu

 This file and gluware_device_rest_api_client.py must be in the same directory or in sys.path